Desktop Widgets with PyGTK, Launchpad Remote Control

 import gtk

-# Create the user interface for the application
+# Create the user interface for the application"""

 class BugEntry(object):